stevengharris/SplitView/README.md

     .constraints(minPFraction: 0.2, minSFraction: 0.2)
 ```

-One thing to note is that if you specify `minPFraction` or `minSFraction`, then when
-you hide a side that has its minimum fraction specified, you won't be able to drag
-it out from its hidden state.
-Why?
-Because it doesn't make sense to be able to drag
-from the hidden side when you never could have dragged it to that location to begin
-with because of the constraint.
-As soon as you tried to drag it, the splitter
-would snap to an allowed position, which is also jarring to users.
-To make sure
-there is no visual confusion about whether a splitter can be dragged, the splitter
-will not be shown at all when it is not draggable.
-Again: a splitter will be
-non-draggable when a side is hidden and the corresponding `minPFraction` or
-`minSFraction` is specified.
-Note that just like setting `hideSplitter`
-to `true` in the `styling` modifier, if your splitter can become non-draggable,
-you need to include a means for your user to unhide a view once it is hidden,
-like a hide/show button.

 ### Drag-To-Hide

 When you constrain the fraction of the primary or secondary side, you may want the